 - 2.11.
 When the period specified by the council referred to in rule 2.10 has expired, the council must, when making calculations (whether originally or by way of substitute) in accordance with the sections referred to in rule 2.8 (1), or issuing a precept under Chapter IV of Part I of the Local Government Finance Act 1992, take into account: - (1) any amendments to the estimates or amounts that are included in any revised estimates or amounts; - (2) the cabinet's reasons for those amendments; - (3) any disagreement that the cabinet has with any of the authority's objections; and - (4) the cabinet's reasons for that disagreement, - (5) which the executive leader submitted to the council, or informed the council of, within the period specified. - 2.12.
-Rules 2.8 to 2.11 shall not apply in relation to: - calculations or substitute calculations which the council is required to make in accordance with sections 52I, 52J, 52T or 52U of the Local Government Finance Act 1992; and - (2) amounts stated in a precept issued to give effect to calculations or substitute calculations made in accordance with section 52J or 52U of that Act. - 2.13.
-In approving the budget and policy framework, the council will also specify the extent of virement allowed within the budget and degree of in-year changes to the policy framework which may be undertaken by the executive, in accordance with rules 5 and 6 of these rules (virement and in-year adjustments).
-Any other changes to the budget and policy framework are reserved to the council.
+Rules 2.8 to 2.11 shall not apply in relation to: - calculations or substitute calculations which the council is required to make in accordance with sections 52I, 52J, 52T or 52U of the Local Government Finance Act 1992; and - (2) amounts stated in a precept issued to give effect to calculations or substitute calculations made in accordance with section 52J or 52U of that Act. - 2.13 Where, at a Council meeting, a Member or group wishes to move an alternative budget to be adopted by the Council, they must not propose a budget which would mean setting an unlawful / deficit budget.
+The definition of an alternative budget can be found at 1.8.
+If a Member or group wishes to propose an alternative budget, they must give notice in writing to the S151 Officer and Monitoring Officer no later than 12 noon, seven clear working days before the Council meeting.
+They must also consult on their proposals directly with the S151 Officer at least three clear working days ahead of the council meeting. - 2.14 Unless the proposing Member or group gives their express authority to share the alternative budget with the administration, the S151 Officer, guarantees absolute confidentiality in relation to any proposal received, until it is agreed to be published.
+The Monitoring Officer will also maintain this confidentiality. - 2.15 The alternative budget proposals will be sent to all members of the Council, at least three clear working day in advance of the Council meeting, together with advice from the S151 Officer and Monitoring Officer on the financial and legal implications for the Council's Budget.
+This information will also be published on the Council's website in advance of the Council meeting.
+Any submissions not received within this time will not be allowed.